jgomezdans/Kiwa_BA/source/getting_the_data.rst

 will open.
 There will be a prompt to either use your GLOVIS account, or some way of inputting your email address.
 This is required, as most of the data is not directly accessible, but needs to be staged for downloading.
+You will need to confirm your selection, and you will need to select files to download.
+"Quick-looks" are available.
+These are reduced resolution images that give a visual impression of the data, but these are not required

 This process can take a couple of days to clear, but most often only takes a few hours.
 You will get email alerts directing you to the files to download when they are ready.